-According to Portland State University, there are a total of 14,354 individuals over the age of 60 in Columbia County.
-Age distribution data was not available in the same categories however, according to the US Census Bureau 2019 poverty statistics about 10% of the overall population 55 years and above live under the 100% poverty level.
+According to Portland State University, there are a total of 14,892 individuals over the age of 60 in Columbia County.
+Age distribution data was not available in the same categories, however, according to the US Census Bureau 2019 poverty statistics, about 10% of the overall population 55 years and above lives under the 100% poverty level.
 Of those, 55% were female and 45% were male.
-Other data from the CAT’s Utility Assistance program shows that about 33% of those participating in the Low Income Heating and Energy Assistance Program (LIHEAP) were over the age of 60.
+Data from CAT’s Low Income Heating and Energy Assistance Program (LIHEAP) for the 2024-2025 fiscal year shows that about 27% of Columbia County recipients are over the age of 60.

 Target Populations

-The 2021-2024 Area Plan identified the following at risk-populations to be targeted by the AAA in planning and service delivery:
+The following at-risk populations have been identified to be targeted by the AAA of Columbia County in planning and service delivery:

-Low income older adults
+Low-income older adults

-Older adults in rural areas
+Older adults residing in rural areas

 Persons 85 and older